NREL/EnergyPlus/doc/src/docs/InputOutputReference/01c-InputOutputReference.md

-**The following are reported only when a Fan:OnOff object is used:**
+**The following output variables are reported only when a Fan:OnOff object is used:**

 HVAC,Average,AFN Zone Average Pressure [Pa]